System Design Space

 This episode matters because it presents architecture not as a static profession or a pile of diagrams, but as a history of shifting abstraction layers.
 Through Grady Booch's perspective, you can see why the architect's job keeps changing with tooling, platforms, and system scale.

 What makes it useful is the way it ties several threads together: rising abstraction, the changing role of the architect, the trajectory of UML, and the structural shift introduced by distributed systems.
-It also helps teams look at newer waves such as AI with more discipline and less hype.
+It also helps teams look at newer technology waves with more discipline and less hype.

 For team education and architecture discussions, the episode works as a strong historical case study.
 It helps explain how engineering approaches mature, why some notations become overloaded, and how the line between design, platform, and systems thinking keeps moving.